gigimontes/Tableau-Projects/README.md

       - To access the tableau dashboard click [here](https://public.tableau.com/app/profile/gissel.viramontes/viz/PokemonUnite/Dashboard1)

 ##  Data Cleaning/preparation
+Although the data used in this project was clean, I still made sure that the data didn't have the following:
-   - Looked for Duplicates
+ - Duplicates
-   - Looked for Missing data
-   - Looked for Empty spaces
+ - Empty Spaces
+ - Wrong Data type
+ - Missing Data

 ## Exploratory Data Analysis:
    One way I like thinking about what questions I should look into for my personal projects is placing myself in the 'stakeholders' shoes.
 In this case it would be for someone interested/new player playing Pokemon Unite, so my big question would be “what questions would be helpful to know for someone who wants to start playing? ” That being said, these are the questions I looked for in my analysis: